event-driven-dotnet/EventDriven.ReferenceArchitecture/ReadMe.md

 The **Reference Architecture** projects demonstrate how to apply these concepts to two microservices: `CustomerService` and `OrderService`.
 In addition, each service has *separate controllers for read and write operations*, thus segregating command and query responsibilities, with different sets of models, or Data Transfer Objects (DTO's).
 - **Query Controller**: Uses repository to retrieve entities and converts them to DTO's with AutoMapper.
 - **Command Controller**: Converts DTO's to domain entities using AutoMapper.
 Then hands control over to a command handler for executing business logic.
+- **Command Broker**: Dispatches the command object to the correct command handler.
 - **Command Handler**: Uses a domain entity to process commands which generate one or more domain events, then requests entity to apply the domain events in order to mutate entity state.
 Persists entity state to a state store and optionally publishes an integration event which is handled by another microservice.
 - **Repository**: Persists entity state to a database.
 - **Event Bus**: Used to publish integration events, as well as subscribe to events using an event handler.
 Dapr is used to abstract away the underlying pub/sub implementation.
 The default is Redis (for local development), but Dapr can be configured to use other components, such as AWS SNS+SQS.